 There are also many situations when our behavior is based on something that occurred in a past moment.
 However, this situation no longer exists except in the mind.
-We are plagued by thoughts about the past and visions of tomorrow, next week or next year.
+Thoughts about the past and visions of the future plague our awareness to the present moment.
 I recently had the opportunity to consciously observe myself during a situation.

 I was apparently concentrating and still I was not actually present during the situation in that given moment.
 This has also surely happened to you at some time.
 However, sometimes there is a brief second or moment when we realize that we are not truly present.
 I, just like you, have been fortunate and in different situations have become aware that I am not experiencing a particular situation as it unfolds.
 Usually I was, simply said, not aware of the moment as it happened.